Make your dad a card he’ll actually keep this Father’s Day

 The most common mistake is being too vague.
 “Make something funny” gives you something generic.
 The more specific you are, the more it looks made for him, because it was.

-Tell ChatGPT the art style you want.
+Tell the AI the art style you want.
 Watercolour, oil painting, flat illustration, vintage poster, comic book each produces something completely different from the same scene.
-If you're not sure, ask ChatGPT to suggest a style based on the mood you're going for.
+If you’re not sure, ask the AI to suggest a style based on the mood you’re going for.

 Put in the details that matter.
 Does he always wear a specific colour?
 Has he got a beard?
 Is there a dog that should be in it?
 Name them.
 And if the first result isn’t quite right, just say what needs changing.
 You’re in a conversation, use it like one.